Ford Mondeo hatchback - Practicality & boot space

 That extra length also means the new car gets a bigger boot than its predecessor – up from 528 litres to 550 litres.
 That's smaller than the 586 litres offered by the new Volkswagen Passat.
 Maximum capacity in the Mondeo hatchback is 1,466 litres.
 One big advantage the Mondeo has over the Mazda6 and Volkswagen Passat saloons is its large hatchback boot opening, which makes loading big items easy.

 Like the Passat, the Mondeo is also available as an estate for even more room.
 It takes 525 litres of luggage to fill the boot to the roof, while maximum capacity (with the rear seats down) sits at 1,630 litres.
 Buyers can choose between carrying a full-size spare wheel for ultimate peace of mind, or a puncture repair kit, which frees up a few more litres of carrying capacity.
-The bad news for Mondeo hybrid buyers is that boot space in both the hatchback and estate models is compromised by the cars’ batteries.
+The bad news for Mondeo hybrid buyers is that boot space in both the hatchback and estate models is compromised by the cars’ batteries to the tune of 133 litres.